Putrivka

 Putrivka (Путрівка) is a village in the Fastiv Raion, Kyiv Oblast, Ukraine.
 It belongs to Hlevakha settlement hromada, one of the hromadas of Ukraine.
 The village has a population of 1,567.

 Until 18 July 2020, Putrivka belonged to Vasylkiv Raion.
-The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
-The area of Vasylkiv Raion was split between Bila Tserkva, Fastiv, and Obukhiv Raions, with Putrivka being transferred to Fastiv Raion.
+The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions in Kyiv Oblast to seven.
+The area of Vasylkiv Raion was split among Bila Tserkva, Fastiv, and Obukhiv Raions, with Putrivka transferred to Fastiv Raion.